 By Dr. Dan Schauff, Ph.D., P.A.S.

-Magnesium is an essential macro-mineral which is required for numerous functions in the body of all mammals including dairy and beef cattle.
+Magnesium is an essential macro-mineral that is required for numerous functions in the body of all mammals including dairy and beef cattle.
 These functions include:

 It should be noted that true dietary magnesium deficiency is rare.
 Low blood magnesium in cattle usually occurs in conjunction with diets that are low in concentrates and grains and high in lush spring pastures.
 The cause of the low blood magnesium usually has more to do with nutrient interactions in the rumen, that reduce magnesium availability and absorption, rather than low dietary levels of magnesium.
 This will be discussed in greater detail later.

-There are several nutrient related factors that can reduce magnesium bioavailability in cattle diets and increase the risk for grass or magnesium tetany symptoms.
+Several nutrient-related factors can reduce magnesium bioavailability in cattle diets and increase the risk for grass or magnesium tetany symptoms.
 These factors include:

 Agri-King’s minimum nutrient requirement for magnesium includes: